danielaparker/jsoncons/README.md

 strings, date-time values, epoch time values, big numbers, and decimal fractions.
 This allows it to preserve these type semantics when parsing JSON-like data formats such as CBOR that support them.
-It also allows it to preserve the precision of JSON numbers that overflow the range for 64 bit integers or the precision of doubles.
+It also allows it to accurately represent JSON numbers that overflow the range for 64 bit integers or exceed the precision of doubles.

 Planned new features are listed on the [roadmap](doc/Roadmap.md)